FoundationVision/FlashVideo/README.md

 ### Jupyter Notebook

 You can conveniently provide user prompts in our Jupyter notebook.
-The use of a single GPU with an 80G capacity is recommended.
-Alternatively, you may need to adjust the spatial and temporal slice of the VAE Decoder.
+The default configuration for spatial and temporal slices in the VAE Decoder is tailored for an 80G GPU.
+For GPUs with less memory, one might consider increasing the [spatial and temporal slice](https://github.com/FoundationVision/FlashVideo/blob/400a9c1ef905eab3a1cb6b9f5a5a4c331378e4b5/sat/utils.py#L110).

 ```python
 sat/demo.ipynb